Point degree spectra of represented spaces: Introduction

 In a broader context, there are various instances of smallness properties (i.e., $\sigma$-ideals) of spaces and sets that start making sense for points in an effective treatment; e.g., arithmetical (Cohen) genericity \cite{nies,OdiBook}, Martin-L\"of randomness \cite{nies}, and effective Hausdorff dimension \cite{lutz2}.
 In all these cases, individual points can carry some amount of complexity -- e.g.~a Martin-L\"of random point is in some sense too complicated to be included in a computable $G_\delta$ set having effectively measure zero.
 A recent important example \cite{PoZa12,Zap14} from forcing theory is genericity with respect to the $\sigma$-ideal generated by finite-dimensional compact metrizable spaces.
 Our work provides an effective notion corresponding to topological invariants such as small inductive dimension or metrizability, and e.g.~allows us to say that certain points are too complicated to be (computably) a member of a (finite-dimensional) Polish space.

 Additionally, the actual importance of point degree spectrum is not merely conceptual, but also applicative.
-Indeed, unexpectedly, our notion of point degree spectrum turned out to be a powerful tool in descriptive set theory and infinite dimensional topology, in particular, in the study of Banach space theory and involved Borel isomorphism problems, as explained in more depth below.
+Indeed, unexpectedly, our notion of point degree spectrum turned out to be a powerful tool in descriptive set theory and infinite dimensional topology, in particular, in the study of restricted Borel isomorphism problems, as explained in more depth below.